prologin/sadm/docs/source/setup.rst

   $EDITOR /etc/dhcpd.conf
   systemctl enable --now mdbdhcp

-The DHCP server will provide the Arch Linux install media for all the servers, for that, download the Netboot Live System::
+The DHCP server will provide the Arch Linux install medium for all the servers, for that, download the Netboot Live System::

   # See https://www.archlinux.org/releng/netboot/